-- impose requirements related to order cancellations, product returns, inventory buy-backs and cooling-off periods for our sales force and consumers; - require us, or our sales force, to register with government agencies; - impose limits on the amount and type of sales compensation we can pay; - impose reporting requirements; and - require that our sales force is compensated for sales of products and not for recruiting others.
+- impose requirements related to order cancellations, product returns, inventory buy-backs and cooling-off periods for our sales force and consumers; - require us, or our sales force, to register with government agencies; - impose limits on the amount of sales compensation we can pay; - impose reporting requirements; and - require that our sales force is compensated for sales of products and not for recruiting others.

 The laws and regulations governing direct selling may be modified or reinterpreted from time to time, which may cause us to modify our sales compensation and business models.
 In almost all of our markets, regulations are subject to discretionary interpretation by regulators and judicial authorities.
 There is often ambiguity and uncertainty with respect to the state of direct selling and antipyramiding laws and regulations.
 In the United States, for example, federal law provides law enforcement agencies, such as the Federal Trade Commission ("FTC"), broad latitude in policing unfair or deceptive trade practices, but does not provide a bright-line test for identifying a pyramid scheme.
 A number of states have passed legislation that more clearly distinguishes between illegal pyramid schemes and legitimate multi-level marketing business models.
-During the past several years, settlements and other judicial orders between the FTC and other direct selling companies and guidance from the FTC have addressed inappropriate earnings and lifestyle claims, problematic compensation structures and the importance of focusing on consumers.
+Recent settlements between the FTC and other direct selling companies and guidance from the FTC have addressed inappropriate earnings and lifestyle claims, problematic compensation structures and the importance of focusing on consumers.
 In addition, during 2021 the FTC announced that it is initiating a review of its Business Opportunity Rule, which imposes certain obligations on business opportunity sellers in their dealings with prospective buyers; the FTC issued a request for public comment on this rule in November 2022.
-Currently, multi-level marketing companies have been deemed not covered by this rule.
-If this changes or if new regulations are adopted for multi-level marketing companies, it could negatively impact the growth of our sales force and our revenue.
-Also during 2021, the FTC sent a notice to more than 1,100 companies, including us, that outlined several practices that the FTC determined to be unfair or deceptive in prior administrative cases.
+Currently, multi-level marketing companies are exempted from this rule.
+If this exemption is eliminated or if new regulations are adopted for multi-level marketing companies, it could negatively impact the growth of our sales force and our revenue.
+Also during 2021, the FTC sent a notice to more than 1,100 companies, including us and two of our subsidiaries (Pharmanex, LLC and Big Planet, Inc.), that outlined several practices that the FTC determined to be unfair or deceptive in prior administrative cases.
 These practices relate to earnings claims, other money-making opportunity claims, and endorsements and testimonials.
 Pursuant to the FTC's "penalty offense authority," companies that received the notice are expected to comply with the standards set in the prior administrative cases and could incur significant civil penalties if they or their representatives fail to do so.
+The penalties could be up to \$46,517 per violation, and there is some ambiguity in how a "violation" would be defined for these purposes.
 In addition, during 2022, the FTC issued an Advanced Notice of Proposed Rulemaking ("ANPR") indicating that it is considering proposing a rule regarding earnings claims.
-The ANPR also suggested, among other things, that the FTC would likely not consider a disclaimer (such as "results not typical") to be sufficient to correct a misleading impression from an atypical earnings claim.
+The ANPR also suggested, among other things, that the FTC might not consider a disclaimer (such as "results not typical") to be sufficient to correct a misleading impression from an atypical earnings claim.
 For more information about these matters, other regulatory actions, and their potential impact on our business, see Item 1A.
 Risk Factors-"Challenges to the form of our network marketing system or to our business practices could harm our business" and "Laws and regulations may prohibit or severely restrict direct selling and cause our revenue and profitability to decline, and regulators could adopt new regulations that harm our business."